datanav/docs/technical/superoffice-powerofficegov1.rst

 SuperOffice Contact to PowerOfficeGov1 Contact
 ----------------------------------------------
+Every SuperOffice Contact will be synchronized with a PowerOfficeGov1 Contact.

+If a matching PowerOfficeGov1 Contact already exists, the SuperOffice Contact will be merged with the existing one.
-Before any synchronization can take place, a link between a SuperOffice Contact and a PowerOfficeGov1 Contact must be established.
+If no matching PowerOfficeGov1 Contact is found, a new PowerOfficeGov1 Contact will be created.

-A new PowerOfficeGov1 Contact will be created from a SuperOffice Contact if it is connected to a SuperOffice User, or Person that is synchronized into PowerOfficeGov1.

 A SuperOffice Contact will merge with a PowerOfficeGov1 Contact if one of the following property combinations match: